itankala/z-cracker/README.md

 ---- License ----

-[+] It is simple Credit Us If You are Modifying this code and distributing it [+] You Have full rights to modify and distribute the script [+] But make sure you credit us
+[+] You Have full rights to modify and distribute the script but make sure you credit us

 --- Author ----